5 Key Financial Ratios and How to Use Them?

 Market to Book Ratio

-Calculates your company’s current market value to its book value.
-It is mainly used for insurance, banking, real estate, and investment trust companies’ valuations.
+This ratio calculates your company’s current market value to its book value.
+It’s mainly used for insurance, banking, real estate, and investment trust companies’ valuations.

 A higher market-to-book ratio indicates that your company’s stocks have outperformed, while a lower ratio represents undervaluation.